 Turin was also the first capital of Italy in 1861 and it was here that some brilliant politicians helped to unify of the country and liberate it from Austrians, French and Spanish dominations with the endorsement of the King of Savoy.

-On our three itineraries you will have the opportunity to visit two UNESCO Sites not only in Turin, but also in the nearby areas of Le Langhe and Monferrato, and on our two-night post-tour extension you will explore the romantic Lake Orta in the north of the region.
+On our two itineraries you will have the opportunity to visit two UNESCO Sites not only in Turin, but also in the nearby areas of Le Langhe and Monferrato, and on our two-night post-tour extension you will explore the romantic Lake Orta in the north of the region.
 Piedmont represents a unique corner of Europe at the crossroads of Europe at the crossroads of Italy, Switzerland and France, and thus offers a mix of different cultures and traditions, wonderfully featured in the local cuisine.

 Agriturismi (usually a family-run “farm stay” combining agriculture and tourism), local cheese, wine makers, truffles (starting in October), and the culture of Slow Food will be highlighted on these unique journeys through Roman towns and tranquil countryside.
 You can also look forward to one of the largest varieties of Italian recipes given the proximity to France and its strong culinary influence.

-On one of our special departures you will learn firsthand about Slow Food attending two days of its biannial Salone del Gusto & Terra Madre in Turin where you have the chance to meet enthusiastic food lovers, artisans and farmers from all over the world.
+On one of our special departures you will learn firsthand about Slow Food attending two days of its biennial Salone del Gusto & Terra Madre in Turin where you have the chance to meet enthusiastic food lovers, artisans and farmers from all over the world.

 We look forward to traveling with you!